Discover the Jewish Practice That Wakes You Up to the Magic and Meaning of Your Life

 About Rabbi Sam Feinsmith

-Rabbi Sam Feinsmith is a Program Director at the Institute for Jewish Spirituality, co-directing the Clergy Leadership Program and the Educating for a Jewish Spiritual Life program for Jewish day schools and religious schools.
+As Senior Core Faculty at the Institute for Jewish Spirituality, Rabbi Sam Feinsmith directs the Clergy Leadership Program and teaches on the faculty of this and other programs.
 Previously, he taught Judaic Studies at Chicagoland Jewish High School, Illinois, and the Heschel School in NY, where he did cutting-edge work on teen spirituality and mindfulness.
 He holds rabbinic ordination from YCT Rabbinical School and an MA in Talmud from JTS.
 He is a co-founder and meditation teacher at Orot: Center for New Jewish Learning, and has served as a consultant on a number of innovative prayer and minyan-related projects.
 He served as a Kol Tzedek Fellow for American Jewish World Service, and volunteered in Cambodia with their Volunteer Corps.
 He lives in Evanston, IL with his wife Sarah-Bess and their daughter Elanit.

 About Rabbi Jordan Bendat-Appell